-A winning recipe for the best, easy smashed potato salad – creamy new potatoes with tangy lemon aioli and fresh tarragon.
+An easy flavor-packed potato salad with creamy new potatoes, tangy lemon aioli and tarragon.

 The thing that’s least likable about ho-hum potato salad (for me, anyway) is when it’s drenched in mediocre mayo — and once you swim through that to get to the main attraction, the actual potatoes are pasty and flavorless.